-Businesses in Kentucky also are providing the needed technology for farmers to get the most out of their operations.
+Businesses in Kentucky are providing the technology farmers need to get the most from their operations.

-AgConnections in Murray, develops and continuously updates crop management software solutions that make farms more efficient and compliant.
-AgConnections’ experienced crop management specialists help farmers set up and run the systems with a mix of on-site training, web-based training, video tutorials, and friendly, knowledgeable support.
+AgConnections in Murray makes crop management software solutions that make farms more efficient and compliant.
+They provide a mix of on-site training, web-based training, video tutorials, and friendly, knowledgeable support.

 Smart Farm Systems in Nicholasville has developed a wireless monitoring and control system that allows farmers to remotely manage irrigation pumps and environmental, soil moisture and water level monitoring devices.
-The systems also can be used for quarry sites and mines, providing immediate feedback regarding potential issues and greatly increasing safety at the site.
+The systems can also be used at quarries and mines to improve site safety.

-TapLogic in Murray also is focused on bringing information to farmers’ fingertips.
-Its web-based and mobile app technology arms farmers with all of the information needed to guarantee sustained success.
-That includes farm management software to increase efficiency, a soil sampling app to track lab results and a pesticide tank mix calculator to build spray recipes, among others.
+TapLogic in Murray has developed web-based and mobile app technology that includes farm management software to increase efficiency, a soil sampling app to track lab results and a pesticide tank mix calculator to build spray recipes.

 Kentucky AgriTech LLC in Louisville is committed to developing technology to increase food safety, security, and sustainability.
-The company's founder, Ricky Mason, developed the Kentucky Best Bean Buyer app for the University of Kentucky and the Kentucky Soybean Promotion Board in 2016.
-The app is used by soybean farmers to determine best market prices, increasing ROI.
-The company is now working on the installation of green houses in urban neighborhoods to support urban farming.
-The company has partnered with Kentucky Greens, a Louisville urban agriculture startup, to develop the proof of concept and increase the availability of locally grown greens.
+Founder Ricky Mason developed the Kentucky Best Bean Buyer app, which helps soybean farmers determine best market prices, increasing ROI.
+The company supports urban farming by installing green houses in urban neighborhoods and has partnered with urban agriculture startup Kentucky Greens to increase the availability of locally grown greens in the River City.

 Silver Fern Group in Lexington offers software, IoT devices, and mobile apps, built by growers for growers.
-Its Work Suite collection of software tools helps growers make the most of their business data by providing forecasting, flexible production planning, replenishment, and reporting solutions, among others.
-Its IoT devices combine hardware and software to control greenhouse equipment from a web browser or mobile device—anywhere, anytime.
+Its Work Suite collection of software tools provides forecasting, flexible production planning, replenishment, and reporting solutions, among others.
+Its IoT devices combine hardware and software to control greenhouse equipment from a web browser or mobile device.
 The company also offers mobile apps for live goods inventory management and order accuracy.

 Innovative Food Solutions